PEPPERELL -- Who said nobody is hiring?

 May 12 is Hartnett's final day in Pepperell.
 He has been the elected treasurer for 13 years, but is leaving the position midterm to take the job in Groton.

 Hartnett did not seek out the Groton position, he said.
 He had "every intention of serving out the rest of the term."

 "They had an opening over there and contacted me directly," Hartnett said.
 "It really came down to the opportunity for a new challenge in an adjacent town that is very strong financially.

 "By going to Groton, I will be able to focus more of my time and energy on treasury functions in addition to tax-collection functions," he added.
 "I've been very, very dedicated to Pepperell and will always feel very close to Pepperell."

 Former Groton Treasurer/Tax Collector Victoria Smith abruptly resigned in January, according to interim Treasurer Joan Tallent.
-She had "no idea" why Smith resigned.
-Smith held the position for nearly two years.

 "We're excited for him (Michael) to join," Tallent said.
 "I've worked with him in the past, and his experience ties directly to the job."

 Hartnett was appointed by Groton Town Manager Mark Haddad and the Board of Selectmen after being chosen from 16 applicants.
 Hartnett emphasized that Groton is in a much stronger state financially, withstanding budget cuts much better than Pepperell, he said.

 The town has a higher tax levy that allows them to support more staff and additional departments, according to Hartnett.